 - Your complete name and your sponsor’s name.

-- The address to which your products are delivered.
+- The address to which your products will be delivered.

 - Your contact number.